God Of War Walkthrough And Cheat Codes

 This is pretty important because players can expect a boss fight against a bare-chested stranger with very noticeable tattoos as well.
 One of his attacks would be a furious lunge, which can be countered by blocking.
 Another of his attacks would be shouting to send forth ice, which can be prevented by sending the Leviathan Axe flying at his face.
 This makes up most of his movements throughout the entire fight, but be warned that players will want to keep up the pressure as much as possible if they want to outlast him.

-Path to the Mountain
+Path to the Mountain (God Of War Walkthrough And Cheat Codes)

 Once again, making progress through this section should be pretty simple and straightforward.
 However, if players feel lost, they shouldn’t hesitate to look for the markers that have been placed throughout the entire game, which should give them a visual indication of where they should be headed next.
 Be warned that this section is the one that introduces revenants, which aren’t particularly powerful but are particularly annoying because they can teleport away from Kratos’s attacks.
 Luckily, Atreus’s arrows can be used to stun them, thus making them vulnerable for Kratos’s attacks.
 However, please note that not getting greedy is still applicable in these cases because the revenants won’t stay stunned forever.